MattisLind/mpsi_reimpl/README.md

 # mpsi_reimpl
-This is a re-implementation of the MPSI project by Brenty Hilpert
+This is a re-implementation of the MPSI project by Brent Hilpert

 Brent Hilpert has created a [combination of hardware and software that allows a HP 9830](http://madrona.ca/e/HP9830/mpsi/index.html) to transfer data back a forth a modern host computer.
 It ias based on several TTL chips and a serial link to a host computer.